dummylabs/watchman/README.md

 ## Usage

-The audit can be triggered by firing event `ad.watchman.audit` from automation or a script.
+The audit can be triggered by firing event `ad.watchman.audit` from Developer Tools UI, an automation or a script.
 Once the event is fired, the report will be prepared and saved to `/config/watchman_report.txt`.
 If configuration parameter `notify_service` is set, the report will allso be sent as a notification.
-A long report may be split into several messages due to limitations imposed by notification services (e.g. telegram).
+A long report may be split into several messages due to limitations imposed by some notification services (e.g. telegram).
-The event handler will create a text file with the report and will try to send a notification via default notification service.
+By default, the event handler will create a text file with the report and send a notification via default notification service.
 This behavior can be altered with two additional parameters in the event data:

- - create_file: True
+ - `create_file: True`
- - send_notification: True
+ - `send_notification: True`

 If one or both pafameters were not set, they are `True` by default.